dlgur1994/dlgur1994.github.io/_posts/2020-09-11-LeetCode-1480-Running-Sum-of-1d-Array.md

 ---
 title: "LeetCode 1480 Running Sum of 1d Array.py"
 date: 2020-09-11 17:49:28 -0400
-categories: LeetCode solution
+categories: LeetCode
 ---

 ## 1. How I sloved
 &nbsp;&nbsp;&nbsp;&nbsp;I made a variable named 'sum', add it with each element of 'nums' and returned the sum of each element and 'sum'.

 ## 2. Code
 ```python